wt08/charleston_roots/planning/wksht.md

 style

 FAVE RECIPES
-display all recipes based on user who is logged in use edamam_uri in fav model top make edama API to get recipe data
+display all recipes based on user who is logged in x
+use edamam_uri in fav model top make edama API to get recipe data x
 style

 LINKING/ROUTING